Role of spironolactone in ascites

 Managing ascites is crucial for the overall well-being of patients with liver cirrhosis.
 Ascites is a common complication of cirrhosis that can lead to significant morbidity and mortality if left untreated.
 The accumulation of fluid in the abdominal cavity can put pressure on the surrounding organs, leading to discomfort, difficulty breathing, and increased risk of infections.
 Therefore, effective management of ascites is essential to improve the quality of life and prognosis of patients.

-See also Spironolactone for facial hair
+See also Spironolactone and aging skin

 Role of spironolactone